Settlement · Glyphosate · NHL Cancer HOT

 The settlement class is divided into two subclasses:

 Subclass 1 includes people already diagnosed with NHL as of the date of preliminary approval.
-These claimants can register and file claims once the settlement is approved.
+These claimants can register and file claims once the settlement receives final approval.

 Subclass 2 includes people who were exposed to Roundup Products but have not yet been diagnosed with NHL.
 Subclass 2 members are part of the settlement now but can only file a claim if they are diagnosed with NHL in the future — within 6 years of diagnosis or before the 16th Annual Payment Date, whichever comes first.